tytydraco/yessleep/out/I_brought_my_son_clothes_shopping_when_I_looked_away_for_a_second_he_disapeared.md

 "No," I whispered, backing away in horror.

 His skin began to peel, revealing metal and wires underneath.
-Sam hadn’t just built a wife.
+Sam hadn’t just built the perfect wife.

-He had built our son too.
+He was trying to build the perfect family.